-How to Configure Guided Cash Management
+How To Configure Guided Cash Management

 Introduction

-This document describes the configuration and use of the Guided Cash Management Process in a store location.
+This document describes the configuration and use of the Guided Cash Management process in a store location.
 These processes are performed at Day Start and Day End and are referred to as Guided Day Start and Guided Day End.

 The Guided Day Start and Guided Day End processes incorporate the following Cash Management functions:

-• Terminal Cashup
+- Terminal Cashup

-• Terminal Cashup and Closing Float
+- Terminal Cashup and Closing Float

-• Safe Cashup
+- Safe Cashup

-• Safe Cashup & Banking
+- Safe Cashup & Banking

-• Safe / Terminal Finalise
+- Safe / Terminal Finalise

-• Safe / Terminal Spot Check
+- Safe / Terminal Spot Check

-This document describes the Guided Day Start and Day End processes along with their associated configuration.
+The purpose of this guide is to describe the Guided Day Start and Day End processes along with their associated configuration.

 Overview

-Confioguration in the following areas is required to configure the Guided Cash Management processes:
+Configuration in the following areas is required to configure the Guided Cash Management processes:

-• Roles - Privileges are added to the required Roles to enable the Guided Cash Management functions.
+- Role - Privileges are added to the required Roles to enable the Guided Cash Management functions.

-• Menu - The Guided Cash Management buttons are configured in the Back Office menu.
+- Menu - The Guided Cash Management buttons are configured in the Back Office menu.

-• Location / Location Template – Guided Cash Management functions are only supported where the Cash Management Method is configured as Manage by Terminal or Manage by Pay Point.
+- Location / Location Template - Guided Cash Management functions are only supported where the Cash Management Method is configured as Manage by Terminal or Manage by Pay Point.

 For Locations configured as Manage by Cashier, Guided Cash Management functions cannot be used.